AICAN-Research/FAST-Pathology/README.md

    fastpathology.exe
    ```

-**NOTE:** Visual Studio 19 have been tested with both FAST and FastPathology and works well.
+**NOTE:** Visual Studio 19 has been tested with both FAST and FastPathology and works well.

 </details>